Pylons/pyramid/docs/narr/static.rst

-When a :meth:`pyramid.configuration.Configurator.add_static_view` method is used to register a static resource directory, a special helper API named :func:`pyramid.static_url` can be used to generate the appropriate URL for a package resource that lives in one of the directories named by the static registration ``path`` attribute.
+When a :meth:`pyramid.configuration.Configurator.add_static_view` method is used to register a static resource directory, a special helper API named :func:`pyramid.url.static_url` can be used to generate the appropriate URL for a package resource that lives in one of the directories named by the static registration ``path`` attribute.